Julius Meinl Advent Calendar: 24 ways to be more sustainable

-Julius Meinl tea moments: Interview with Mr. Thomas Meinl senior
+Join us for tea: Interview with Mr. Thomas Meinl Senior

 2019 was a bumper year for Julius Meinl.
-We reached impressive new sales heights, expanded our business globally, and achieved several other ambitious goals.
-And then along came 2020 with a pandemic that took one of our main sales channels – gastronomy – right from under our feet.
+We reached impressive new sales heights and expanded our business globally.
+Then along came 2020 with a pandemic that took one of our main sales channels right from under our feet.